servietos/unode/README.md

 Contained apps:

-chromium        Browser (working)
+chromium        Browser (working, Version: latest)

-hello-world     from template (working, but icon missing)
+hello-world     from template (working)

-pi-hole         pi-hole DNS server and add blocker (working, V5.18.2/2024.03.2)
+pi-hole         DNS server and add blocker (working, Version 5.18.2/2024.03.2)

-invidious       add free youtube access (not working)
+invidious       add free youtube access (not working, Version latest)

 ## How to use (description from Umbrel's template):